-- Stopwatch and time cards for each section - Copy of current Constitution and Contest Rules and the contest handbook downloaded from the UIL website. - Computer software for tabulating results: download in advance from the speech page of the UIL website.
-(See Tabulating results.)
+- Stopwatch and time cards for each section - Copy of current Constitution and Contest Rules and the contest handbook downloaded from the UIL website. - Computer software for tabulating results: Speechwire.com or Talk Tab (download in advance from the speech page of the UIL website.)